Diabetic Retinopathy in Bellingham, Mount Vernon, Whidbey, Stanwood & Sedro Woolley

 Sample of vision with diabetic retinopathy

 Diabetic retinopathy is a deleterious effect of diabetes on the eyes.
 People with diabetes are at risk of developing this retinal disease, which can ultimately lead to blindness if left untreated.
 Diabetic retinopathy can be treated or prevented with lifestyle changes, medication or laser procedures if detected early.
 The symptoms of diabetic retinopathy will not become evident until permanent damage has already been done, so early detection is key.
-Because of this, patients who have diabetes should have an annual dilated eye exam, even if their vision appears to be fine.
 Diabetics can also be at a higher risk of developing cataracts.
 These annual dilated eye exams, even if vision appears to be fine, are the best way to monitor retinal health and cataracts to prevent permanent changes to vision.

 If you are being examined for an eyeglass or contact lens prescription during your appointment, it is important to have the examination when your blood sugar is stable.
 Fluctuations in blood sugar can cause changes in your glasses prescription, so it is best to keep your blood sugar balanced for several days prior to your visit.